National Weather Service Rain Chances for Florida on Monday, May 25, 2026.

-TALLAHASSEE, Florida – Rain chances remain high today, especially inland north of I-10, according to the National Weather Service in Tallahassee.
+TALLAHASSEE, Florida – Rain chances remain high today, with scattered to widespread showers and thunderstorms expected across much of the region, according to the National Weather Service in Tallahassee.

-This will result in scattered showers and thunderstorms, mainly across inland zones and portions of Alabama and Georgia this afternoon and evening.
-An isolated strong storm remains possible, particularly across our Georgia counties.
+This will result in showers and thunderstorms, especially across the Florida Panhandle into southeast Alabama and southwest Georgia this afternoon and evening.

-A general thunderstorm risk exists across the broader Tri-State area, with highest coverage inland north of the I-10 corridor.
+A general thunderstorm risk exists across the broader Tri-State area, with highest coverage across the Panhandle and inland zones.

-Scattered showers and thunderstorms are possible this morning through early evening across the entire Tri-State region, with activity favoring inland areas this afternoon.
+Scattered showers and thunderstorms are possible this morning through early evening across the entire Tri-State region, with activity favoring the Panhandle and inland areas this afternoon.

 Primary hazards with any stronger storms today include locally heavy rainfall, dangerous lightning, and torrential downpours.
-Isolated flash flooding is possible where storms train or move slowly.
+Isolated flash flooding is possible where storms train or move slowly, along with ponding of water on roadways.

 Patchy fog is possible early this morning in portions of southeast Alabama, southwest Georgia, and the Florida Panhandle.